iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week9_mapbox/W9_mapbox3.md

 **Today we will cover**
 - More data-driven styling
 - Zoom-driven styling
-- Hover effects and pop-ups
+- Pop-ups

 Before we get started, I should mention that almost all the data we are using has been shared with us by [Josh Rotbert](http://www.joshrotbert.com/), courtsey of Linda Shi and the [Adaptive Land Lab](https://labs.aap.cornell.edu/adaptive-land-lab).
 Thanks guys for gathering and joining some of the data we're about to use!

 # 0. Start with code from last week

-Let's all start off with the same starting `index.html` code below (I tweaked some things from last week).
+Let's all start off with the same starting `index.html` code below.
+There are some pieces I've added in for you that you will connect / fill out.
  Make sure to add in your Mapbox API token!

-There are some pieces I've added in for you that you will connect / fill out.

 ```html
 <!-- This is to indicate we have an HTML document -->